Developmental milestones are skills that children gain as they develop and grow. These skills fall into four areas:

 Below are some tools you can use to track and understand these milestones.

 Tips and tools to track child development

-- Centers for Disease Control and Prevention: Interactive tools such as checklists, charts, and videos for monitoring children's developmental milestones from 3 months to 5 years.
-(You can also download the free app to track milestones and get tips and activities on your mobile device.)
+These can help you track your child’s milestones from age 3 months to 5 years.
+You can also download a free app to track these changes and get tips and activities on your mobile device.